 - Penetration Tests and Red Team Exercises.

 Thus, as a compromise between full-scale process and procedural approach and “silver bullet” one-off approach, we offer to use this set of controls, aimed to strengthen the security of IT infrastructure.

 Security Strategy and Infrastructure Hardening

-Infopulse successfully realized and integrated proactive approaches in projects for our clients worldwide and in Ukraine for such clients as Bosch, ING, EVRY, and others.
+Infopulse successfully realized and integrated proactive approaches in projects for our clients worldwide.
 One of our latest projects is “My ZNO” mobile app, allowing students to get results of the nationwide state external testing on the go.
 The results of external testing exams and, thus, the peak of app usage concurred with the days of the NotPetya attack.
 “My ZNO” application and our company’s infrastructure were unaffected as Infopulse strongly adheres to security guidelines and processes.

 Risk assessment is currently the only way to optimize expenses on security equipment and software, which prevents malware outbreaks and other security incidents.
 Being competent in security audits, penetration tests, risks assessment, security monitoring, infrastructure hardening and other security areas, Infopulse is always ready to share the experience.